runfinch/finch/README.md

 cpus: 4
 # Memory: the amount of memory to dedicate to the virtual machine. (required)
 memory: 4GiB
+# CredsHelper: a list of credential helpers that will be installed and configured automatically.
+# Currently,  ecr-login is the only supported option.
-# CredsHelper: the credential helper that will be installed and configured automatically on vm init or on vm start
+# Once the option has been set the credential helper will be installed on either finch vm init or finch vm start.
+# The binary will be downloaded on the host machine and a config.json will be created and populated inside the ~/.finch/ folder
+# if it doesn't already exist.
+If it already exists, the value of credsStore will be overwritten.
+# To opt out of using the credential helper, remove the value from the credsStore parameter of config.json
+# and remove the creds_helper value from finch.yaml.
+# To completely remove the credential helper, either remove the binary from ~/.finch/creds-helpers or remove the creds-helpers
+# folder entirely. (optional)
+creds_helpers:
-credsHelper: ecr-login
+  - ecr-login
 # AdditionalDirectories: the work directories that are not supported by default.
 In macOS, only home directory is supported by default.
 # For example, if you want to mount a directory into a container, and that directory is not under your home directory,
 # then you'll need to specify this field to add that directory or any ascendant of it as a work directory. (optional)